greim/reglib/README.markdown

-*Root-level* event delegation is when this meta-handler is attached the the ultimate ancestor node—the root—effectively giving it visibility to all events on the page.
+*Root-level* event delegation is when this meta-handler is attached the the ultimate ancestor node—the root—effectively giving it visibility to all events on the page, over the lifetime of the page.
 This has a number of benefits:

  * Avoids the CPU spike associated with querying and wiring up lots of events at load time.
  * Avoids the need to re-query and re-wire when large swaths of DOM are replaced by ajax output or innerHTML.